African Nova Scotian Affairs: About us

 - promoting awareness of African Nova Scotian history and heritage

 - participating in community events, activities, and workshops

 Who we are

-African Nova Scotian Affairs has about 13 staff in Halifax, Sydney, Truro and Yarmouth.
+African Nova Scotian Affairs has about 14 staff in Digby, Halifax, New Glasgow, North Preston, Sydney, Truro and Yarmouth.

 Our priorities are: